 Step 2: Motor install

 This is the hardest step as you'll need to drill out the pinion and slot one of the motor holes on the mount.
-You could skip this by using the stock pinion but the gearing is too high for these motors.
+Moving to the smaller 17t pinion is a critical part of this upgrade and a big reason why it performs so well.

 Step 3: Servo and receiver install

-If you use the PDI-1181MG servo as specified it will not require any modification. and install is simple
+If you use the PDI-1181MG servo as specified it will not require any modification and install is simple.
+If this is out of stock then the Emax ES3054 is also a direct fit

 Step 4: ESC install and wiring